Amzani/apidesk-sdk-test-def/docs/models/components/opportunitiessortby.md

 # OpportunitiesSortBy

-Specify the field by which to sort the activities, such as 'date' or 'type'.
-This determines the order in which the activities are returned.
+Defines the attribute by which the list of opportunities should be sorted.
+This parameter helps in organizing the data based on specific fields such as 'created_date' or 'amount', facilitating easier data analysis and reporting.

 ## Example Usage